Alexis de Tocqueville: Political career

-In 1835 Tocqueville journeyed through Ireland.
-His observations provide one of the best pictures of the state of Ireland before the Great Famine (1845–1849).
-They chronicle the growing Catholic middle class and the appalling conditions in which most Catholic tenant farmers lived.
-Tocqueville made clear both his opposition to aristocratic power and his affinity for his Irish co-religionists.
+In 1847, Tocqueville sought to found a Young Left (Jeune Gauche) party which would advocate wage increases, a progressive tax, and other labor concerns in order to undermine the appeal of the socialists.

+In the Second Republic

-After the fall of the July Monarchy in the French Revolution of 1848, Tocqueville was elected a member of the Constituent Assembly of 1848, where he became a member of the commission charged with the drafting of the new Constitution of the Second Republic (1848–1851).
+After the fall of the July Monarchy in the Revolution of 1848, Tocqueville was elected a member of the Constituent Assembly of 1848, where he became a member of the commission charged with the drafting of the new Constitution of the Second Republic (1848–1851).
 He defended bicameralism and the election of the President of the Republic by universal suffrage.
 As the countryside was thought to be more conservative than the labouring population of Paris, he conceived of universal suffrage as a means to counteract the revolutionary spirit of Paris.

 During the Second Republic, Tocqueville sided with the Party of Order against the socialists.
 A few days after the February 1848 insurrection, he anticipated that a violent clash between the Parisian workers' population led by socialists agitating in favour of a "Democratic and Social Republic" and the conservatives, which included the aristocracy and the rural population, would be inescapable.
 Indeed, these social tensions eventually exploded in the June Days Uprising of 1848.